Valdarnese

 The Valdarnese, also referred to as Valdarnese Bianca, Valdarno Bianca or Pollo del Valdarno, is a breed of large white chicken from the upper Valdarno, the valley of the Arno river, in Tuscany, central Italy.
-It became virtually extinct in the 20th century, but the population is recovering.
+It became virtually extinct in the twentieth century, but the population is recovering.
 It is a different breed from the Valdarno chicken, which originates in the lower part of the Valdarno, and is black.

 History

 The Valdarnese chicken takes its name from the Valdarno, the valley of the Arno river.
 It was in the past extensively raised in the upper part of the Arno valley which runs south-east from Florence towards Arezzo, in the comuni of Montevarchi, San Giovanni Valdarno and Terranuova Bracciolini in the heart of the valley, and neighbouring comuni including Bucine, Castelfranco di Sopra, Cavriglia, Figline Valdarno, Laterina, Loro Ciuffenna and Pergine Valdarno.

 The first description of the white chickens of the Valdarno is that of Giuseppe Licciardelli in 1899.
 Luigi Pochini (1900, 1905) recommends the Valdarno breed above all others as suitable for both small- and large-scale rearing, for its rapid growth and the maternal instinct of the hens, but notes that it requires space and does not adapt well to close confinement.
 He illustrates four colour varieties, black, white, buff and cuckoo, and notes that the black and the white are the most common.
 The Valdarno breed was also described by Ferruccio Faelli in 1905.

 Various examples of white Valdarnese chickens were exhibited in Cremona and Varese in the 1950s.
 In the following years the Valdarnese became the subject of extended and heated discussion of its authenticity, with critics maintaining that its high productivity was due to hybrid vigour.
 It also had supporters, and a breed association was formed in 1955.
 Studies of the Valdarnese by Raffaello Quilici, director of the Stazione Sperimentale di Pollicoltura (experimental poultry-breeding station) of Rovigo from 1957, led to the first scientific description.
 The collapse of the traditional mezzadria system in the 1960s caused a rapid decline in breed numbers, aggravated both by the growth of intensive methods of poultry-farming and by competition from the White Leghorn breed, of which chicks incubated in northern Italy were readily available.
 The breed association closed in 1964, and the Valdarnese continued to decline through the later twentieth century until it had virtually disappeared.